gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

 ---
-## How to calculate Cross Entropy ?
+## How to calculate Cross Entropy in PyTorch ?

 - There are various approaches we can take to calculate Cross Entropy.
 However every approach boils down to the way we apply individual PyTorch functions
 - We present possible approaches to calculate Cross Entropy in PyTorch below